Underground-Ops/underground-nexus/README.md

 **8.** Nexus can be turned into an ultra Pi hole if its DNS server ports are opened when Nexus is deployed (ports 53 and 67).
 This would allow the Underground Nexus to be used as a company or home SOC that can have data integrated with Pi hole data using Grafana and Loki).

-**9.** Default URLs will show up if Nexus deploys without errors (these will ONLY exist from inside a webtop web browser - Firefox works with these addresses from within the Nexus desktops):
+**9.** Default URLs will show up if Nexus deploys without errors - *the links below can be used from inside the Nexus desktop if accessing this GitHub URL from inside the Firefox browser within the Nexus MATE desktop itself* (these will ONLY exist from inside a webtop web browser - Firefox works with these addresses from within the Nexus desktops):
 - Portainer: https://10.20.0.1:9443
 - Pi hole: http://10.20.0.20 (can change password from within Portainer)
 - Cyber Life Torpedo (S3 bucket): http://10.20.0.1:9001 (default `user`:`password` is `minioadmin`:`minioadmin`)
-- Ubuntu MATE Admin Desktop: http://10.20.0.1:1000 (runs as root - default `user`:`password` is `abc`:`abc`)
+- Ubuntu MATE Admin Desktop: http://<remotehost-ip>:1000 (runs as root - default `user`:`password` is `abc`:`abc` - don't access this host from inside it's own desktop inside of the Underground Nexus)
 - Ubuntu KDE Security Operation Center Desktop: http://10.20.0.30:3000 (least privilege - default `user`:`password` is `abc`:`abc`)

 **10.** Here are the default apps mapped to the **development** ports if opened for access outside of the Underground Nexus